jessimk/SklearncomPYre/README.md

   - Bar chart of accuracies or time comparison by models saved to root directory.
 Type: `png`

-#### Function 3 :

-- `split()`
+#### <a href= "https://github.com/UBC-MDS/SklearncomPYre/blob/master/SklearncomPYre/split.py">Function 3:</a> `split()`

 The function splits the training input samples `X`, and target values `y` (class labels in classification, real numbers in regression) into train, test and validation sets according to specified proportions.

 Outputs four array like training, validation, test, and combined training and validation sets and four y arrays. <br>

   __Inputs:__